WMCA’s Current Board of Directors:

 What is Community Action: The nation’s Community Action network – including 1,000 plus Community Action Agencies – is a robust, national, state, and local force, reaching children, aging adults, and families in 99% of America’s counties with life-changing services that create pathways to opportunity and prosperity.
 Community Action Agencies connect people to greater opportunity, transforming their lives and making our communities stronger.

 Western Maine Community Action: Established in 1965, Western Maine Community Action (WMCA) is a social service agency that has been assisting low- and mid-income families living in the western mountain region of Maine for nearly 60 years.
 WMCA is funded with private, local, state and federal money.
-Our mission is to advocate for, strengthen, and coordinate all resources – private, local, state, and federal – that will assist us in promoting the self-sufficiency of people.
-A belief in basic human dignity and the exercise of free choice motivates the agency to approach this goal in two ways: by providing services to alleviate the conditions of economic uncertainty and by advocating for changes to eliminate the causes of poverty.
+Our mission is to help overcome poverty in our communities through services and advocacy that help people build better lives.

 Board of Directors